devgateway/ansible-role-letsencrypt/README.md

 ### `le_enable_timer`

-Whether the renewal timer should be permanently activated and started now.
+Whether the renewal timer should be activated permanently and started immediately.

 Default: *true*